carbontracking/STRUK/README.md

 # UPSCRIBERS

-A web application that makes school better for print-challenged kids (and all the others too).
+A web application that makes life better for print-challenged kids (and all the others too).
 By print-challenged we mean those who are unable to read, or have difficulty reading, printed materials
 * Low-vision
-* Learning disabilities (dyslexia)
+* Learning disabilities (dyslexia etc.)
-* Neuro-motor
+* Neuro-motor diseases

 Today students receive learning material in  multiple formats (printed/hand-written/pdf/docx/odt).